IamWarHead/ddb-game-log/README.md

 [Click here for step by step instructions](https://github.com/IamWarHead/ddb-game-log/wiki)

+&nbsp;

+## Known incompatibilities

+:exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond, it is not passing the roll data to the socket server.
+In addition to this **you have to disable the Beyond20 Chrome Extension and the module too** or DDB Gamelog won't be able to display your rolls.

+&nbsp;

 ## IamWarHead's Software Bakery - Discord server

 Join my discord server and tell me your ideas, ask your questions or report your bugs!
 Take part of the development, be part of the community!

-## Known incompatibilities

-:exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond, it is not passing the roll data to the socket server.
-In addition to this **you have to disable the Beyond20 Chrome Extension and the module too** or DDB Gamelog won't be able to display your rolls.
+&nbsp;

 ## Copyright